 Done right, an automation strategy can help get at one of the key data challenges businesses face: discovering all the data that’s invisible to systems administrators and others.
 This so-called dark data can lead to process inefficiencies, make legacy systems difficult to upgrade and help form unwieldy process and system silos.
 Certain AI techniques can shine the light on data.
 For example, AI-powered RPA bots can assimilate more complex processes requiring judgment and act as sensors on IT systems to expose dark data.
 Then, advanced algorithms can be applied to discern variations and consolidate the data.
 What remains is a digital fingerprint that, when mapped to the appropriate processes, can boost efficiencies across the enterprise.

 But it’s not just about discovering the data.
 Where data resides will become increasingly important due to technical, legal, commercial and ownership concerns.
-Organisations need to balance the growing demand for improved data security with a rising need for data-sharing and data’s gravity — the concept of applications being attracted to the data to be processed.
-This gravitational field is changing direction as data centres are scaling down and data moves to the cloud, meaning the applications are following.
+Organizations need to balance the growing demand for improved data security with a rising need for data-sharing and data’s gravity — the concept of applications being attracted to the data to be processed.
+This gravitational field is changing direction as data centers are scaling down and data moves to the cloud, meaning the applications are following.

 With Europe’s General Data Protection Regulation (GDPR) now in effect, the U.S. government — or perhaps individual U.S. states — will likely be next to embrace strict data-privacy rules.
-That’s due to both rising concerns about highly publicised data breaches and a public that views Big Tech with growing skepticism.
-Organisations facing the compliance costs of such regulation may want to hand this responsibility to a third party that can provide transparent privacy protection at scale, with attestation to privacy enforcement.
+That’s due to both rising concerns about highly publicized data breaches and a public that views Big Tech with growing skepticism.
+Organizations facing the compliance costs of such regulation may want to hand this responsibility to a third party that can provide transparent privacy protection at scale, with attestation to privacy enforcement.